 It is conventional to think of language and especially language development in terms of hierarchies.
 (Examples: “Good/bad grammar,” “Proper/Improper ways of speaking and writing” “Appropriate for academic discourse versus inappropriate” and so on.)
 This kind of language both reveals the existing hierarchies of an institution while at the same time reinforcing and perpetuating that inequality.
 Assertions that certain language traditions are more “formal,” “appropriate” or “academic” are all code-words for superior.
 Language can liberate and transform, but it can also sort and stigmatize.
 We are working to find and share words which promote the liberatory and transformative power of language.
 We want students to successfully negotiate the realities of a racist institution, but not internalize those hierarchies.
 We also want to develop better ways of talking about language and writing development that will create a more inclusive environment for the community.
-We will work on this goal by continuing to read antiracist and translingual scholarship, engaging in workshops in which we share and practice our new language habits, and developing a generous and good-natured mindfulness and intervention into our language habits.
+We will work on this goal by continuing to read scholarship on antiracism, translingualism, gender inclusivity and disability justice, engaging in workshops in which we develop a generous and good-natured mindfulness and intervention into our language habits and practices.
 All the while, we will commit to helping students with the existing realities that surround their language backgrounds.

 3. No orthodoxies about practice